Michael Darnell Harris

 Michael Darnell Harris (born March 7, 1963) is an American serial killer and rapist who has been convicted and sentenced to life imprisonment for four murders and one rape committed in Michigan from 1981 to 1982, but is a suspect in several others.
 Harris has insisted on his innocence since his conviction, and in the mid-2010s, DNA testing put his guilt into question.
-According to his attorneys, his first conviction influenced all of Harris' subsequent trials, due to which the Michigan State Police launched an investigation into supposed falsified evidence against him.
-In the end, his remaining convictions were upheld, but Harris is still considered by some to be innocent.
+According to his attorneys, his first conviction influenced all of Harris's subsequent trials, prompting the Michigan State Police to launch an investigation into alleged falsified evidence against him.
+In the end, his remaining convictions were upheld, but Harris is still considered innocent by some.

 Early years

 Michael Darnell Harris was born on March 7, 1963, in Muskegon Heights, Michigan, the eldest of five children.
 He spent most of his childhood in Muskegon, where he claimed to have been raised in a good family.
 In 1973, his mother found a high-paying job at a veterans hospital in Ann Arbor, where the family soon moved in to live with a stepfather.
 Since the move, Harris began to frequently argue with his stepfather, who became increasingly aggressive and physically abusive.
 In the late 1970s, Harris dropped out of school and began spending a lot of time on the streets, sleeping in the homes of friends and acquaintances, as well as homeless shelters.
 In 1980, he left Ann Arbor and moved to Lansing, where he met a woman who bore him a daughter.
 For the next two years, Harris struggled financially, leading him to do jobs involving low-skilled labor and to live a vagrant lifestyle.